Organization: Point Defiance Zoo & Aquarium of Metro Parks Tacoma

 Provide work direction and assist in training volunteers and part-time animal care personnel as assigned; attend staff meetings, educational conferences and seminars as needed.

 Communicate with the General Curator and Lead Animal Care Technician regarding needed supplies, problems regarding exhibits, animal health or public safety issues or concerns.
-Communicate with veterinarians regarding animal health matters; provide assistance in catching or restraining animals in accordance with established safety procedures to administer health care.
+Communicate with veterinarians regarding animal health matters; provide assistance in catching or restraining animals.

 Provide input regarding the collecting, purchase, transfer, propagation or trading of animal species as needed.
 Conduct and/or participate in conservation programs to assist in the propagation, education, enforcement and other activities related to long-term conservation of assigned species.